AZ's Crestor flubs key heart failure trial

 to drive down hospitalization and death due to heart failure in patients with narrowing of the aortic valve.
 In the process,

-researchers in Today's findings
+Today's findings

 suggested something more ominous: the incidence of cancer -- and of dying of cancer -- was significantly higher in the patients